 Transport is a key enabler for economic opportunities.
-Some of our residents commute outside of York and North Yorkshire to a range of areas, including Leeds in West Yorkshire and significant connections to the Humber for those in the South, whilst our Northern communities have strong links to Darlington and the Tess Valley.
+Some of our residents commute outside of York and North Yorkshire to a range of areas, including Leeds in West Yorkshire and significant connections to the Humber and South Yorkshire, whilst our Northern communities have strong links to Darlington, the Tees Valley and the North East.

-Many of our businesses are reliant on attracting employees outside the patch and the international compectivity through ports and airports in our neighbouring areas.
+Many of our businesses are reliant on attracting employees outside the patch and the international connectivity through ports and airports in our neighbouring areas.
 We're close to 3 international airports at Manchester, Leeds/Bradford and Tees Valley.
 But it's not just our neighbours where connectivity is significant.
-York to London is less than 2 hours on the train.
+York to London is under 2 hours on the train.